bigolu/system-configurations/README.md

 in the system's temporary directory.
 This could also be `/tmp` or the path pointed to by the environment variable `$TMPDIR`, if it's set.
-I found this idea in a [GitHub issue comment regarding a "rootless Nix"][rootless-nix] and decided to try and build it to learn more about Nix.
+I found this idea in a [GitHub issue comment regarding a "rootless Nix"][rootless-nix] and decided to build it to learn more about Nix.

 [determinate-systems-installer]:
   https://github.com/DeterminateSystems/nix-installer